1. What is the Emergency Medical Services (EMS) Membership Program?

 14. If I decide not to join the EMS Membership Program, what are the charges for paramedic and emergency ambulance services?

 The actual cost of paramedic treatment and ambulance transportation varies, but can range anywhere from $1,000.00 and higher.
 The Burbank Fire Department transportation charges coincide with the fees authorized by the Los Angeles County Department of Health Services (DHS).
-General Public Ambulance Rates are available at the DHS website (click on Sections Link).
+Click on the Section Links tab to view the General Public Ambulance Rates.